rednafi/rednafi.com/content/javascript/bulk_request_google_search_index.md

 ---

-Recently, I purchased a domain for this blog and migrated the content from [rednafi.github.io] to [rednafi.com].
-This turned out to be a much bigger hassle than I originally thought it'd be, mostly because, despite setting redirection for almost all the URLs from the previous domain to the new one and submitting the new [sitemap.xml] to the Search Console, Google kept indexing the older domain.
+Recently, I purchased a domain for this blog and migrated the content from rednafi.github.io[^1] to rednafi.com[^2].
+This turned out to be a much bigger hassle than I originally thought it'd be, mostly because, despite setting redirection for almost all the URLs from the previous domain to the new one and submitting the new sitemap.xml[^3] to the Search Console, Google kept indexing the older domain.
 To make things worse, the search engine selected the previous domain as canonical, and no amount of manual requests were changing the status in the last 30 days.
 Strangely, I didn't encounter this issue with Bing,